Skip to content

 2. Import the images in 3Dsurvey, run Bundle Adjustment and calculate dense point cloud

-3. Classify the pointcloud and produce Digital terrain model
+3. Classify the point cloud and produce Digital terrain model

 4. In CAD draw the outer boundary of object of interest and put it on layer Outer boundary